-Although not originally a dermatologist (family practitioner moved into dermatological procedures), Dr. Trejo is an enthusiastic Dermapen user, mostly because it does so well with PRP implantation (paints on then drives it in with device).
+Dr. Trejo is an enthusiastic Dermapen user, mostly because it does so well with PRP implantation.
 He also likes it for acne scarring, and stated that it did something good for deeper scars that are resistant to other forms of treatment.
-(Careful here—he’s not a straight-up dermatologist and this is a heck of a claim.)
-At the end he also said he used Dermapen PRP on the scalp with success stimulating hair growth but his information was anecdotal and sketchy.
-(Serious science would be huge here—definite avenue of research.)

-As for acne scars, Dr. Trejo claims to see an average of maybe 60% improvement in deeper acne scars using Dermapen after traditional acne treatments (such as Accutane).
-This may not exactly be objective and accurate but shouldn’t be taken lightly either, because he claims it helps where other things don’t.
+As for acne scars, Dr. Trejo has seen an average of 60% improvement in deeper acne scars using Dermapen after traditional acne treatments, such as Accutane.

 I am using Dermapen for the stem cells, the PRP.
 I also use it for acne scars.